Mobile Banking in 2020: Voice Commands and Voice Payments

 Siri, Google Home, and Google Voice assistant can seamlessly initiate P2P and business payments with a quick command.
-Alexa has a with Amazon Pay and a host of other users can set up in a matter of minutes.
+Alexa has a tight integration with Amazon Pay and a host of other payment features users can set up in a matter of minutes.
 At the same time, traditional banks offer only a fraction of similar voice-based functionality.

 In the new installment of our mobile banking trends series, we’d like to dive deeper into why the voice transactions space is an emerging new battlefield for banks and other financial players.